Implications of portal vector-like lepton on associated Higgs production at a multi-TeV muon collider: Theoretical Framework

 In the SM, the universality of the gauge coupling ensures that the $Z$ boson decays in the leptonic final states, in particular, in the final state with electron or muon with equal rate and the ratio of these two rates is predicted to be close to unity in the SM \cite{Poh:2017tfo}.
 This has been verified in the LEP experiment at CERN and the observed value of the ratio of these two decay rates ($R$) is found to be \cite{ALEPH:2005ab}

 The model considered in this work introduces a mixing between the second-generation charged lepton and the pVLL.
-As a consequence, the $Z-\mu-\mu$ vertex, in particular, the $Z-\mu^-_{_L}-\mu^-_{_L}$ interaction vertex is modified to $\dfrac{g_z}{2} (2 \sin^2\theta_W - \cos^2\theta_L)$ (See Eq.~\eqref{eq:mur_mul_z_ver} in Appendix) compared to that\footnote{The corresponding factor for the SM $Z-\mu^-_{_L}-\mu^-_{_L}$ vertex is $\dfrac{g_z}{2} (2 \sin^2\theta_W - 1)$ } in the SM while corresponding right-handed vertex factor remains the same due to the choice of our charge assignment.
+As a consequence, the $Z-\mu-\mu$ vertex, in particular, the $Z-\mu^-_{_L}-\mu^-_{_L}$ interaction vertex is modified to $\dfrac{g_z}{2} (2 \sin^2\theta_W - \cos^2\theta_L)$ (See Eq.~\eqref{eq:mur_mul_z_ver} in Appendix) compared to that {in the SM}\footnote{The corresponding factor for the SM $Z-\mu^-_{_L}-\mu^-_{_L}$ vertex is $\dfrac{g_z}{2} (2 \sin^2\theta_W - 1)$ } while corresponding right-handed vertex factor remains the same due to the choice of our charge assignment.
 Therefore, for large mixing one expects deviation in the predicted value of $R$ inconsistent with the above observation.
-It turns out that, the lepton flavor universality constraint strongly disfavor ($\sin{\theta_L} > 0.030 (0.047)$) at $1\sigma$ ($2\sigma$) level \cite{Lee:2022nqz}.
+It turns out that, the lepton flavor universality constraint strongly disfavor ($\sin{\theta_L} > 0.030 ~(0.047)$) at $1\sigma$ ($2\sigma$) level \cite{Lee:2022nqz}.